timmartin19/mimetype-match/README.rst

 Accept-Header-Match
 ===================

-A tool to make finding the appropriate mimetype to return easy.
+A tool to make parsing Accept headers and finding the appropriate mimetype to return easy.
+Simply pass your accept header and the mimetype your server can return and it will find the best match.

 There is both a programmatic interface to this package as well as a command line interface.